Charles Gayarré: Career

-After the war, Gayarré published his 3-volume History of Louisiana (with an introduction by George Bancroft) and a biography of Philip II of Spain, but was never elected to any office.
+After the war, Gayarré published his three-volume History of Louisiana (with an introduction by George Bancroft) and a biography of Philip II of Spain, but was never elected to any office.
 He became a reporter of decisions for the Louisiana Supreme Court, but he lived chiefly by his pen.
-He had a long-standing association with the Louisiana Historical Society, of which he was unpaid President from 1860 to 1888, thus working with former Confederate President Jefferson Davis after his release from federal custody.
+He had a long-standing association with the Louisiana Historical Society, of which he was the unpaid President from 1860 to 1888, thus working with former Confederate President Jefferson Davis after his release from federal custody.

 Gayarré wrote Histoire de la Louisiane (1847); Romance of the History of Louisiana (1848); Louisiana: its Colonial History and Romance (1851), reprinted in A History of Louisiana; History of Louisiana: the Spanish Domination (1854); Philip II of Spain (1866); and A History of Louisiana (4 volumes, 1866), the last collecting and adding to his earlier works in this field.
 The whole covered the history of Louisiana from its earliest discovery by Europeans to 1861.
 He wrote also several dramas and romances, including Fernando de Lemos (1872).

 Death and legacy

-Gayarre died in New Orleans on February 11, 1895, survived by his widow, and is buried at St. Louis Cemetery in New Orleans.
+Gayarré died in New Orleans on February 11, 1895, survived by his widow, and is buried at St. Louis Cemetery in New Orleans.